oliviakatrhyn/inf_systems/README.md

 -	We conducted sprint review meetings by analysing the backlog not completed in the prior sprint and adding these features into our next sprint.
 -	We conducted sprint review retrospective meeting by reviewing processes that worked well, what created the most problems and discussed solutions rectify problems for future sprints.

 Throughout the week we maintained constant communication via social media platforms, emails, and weekly zoom calls (outside of class hours).
 This allowed for open and honest communication between team members, which ensured greater transparency in the project.
-Together, we completed iterations of our work products and continuously reviewed and edited user stories and assumptions.

 ## Competitive advantages and possible effects if the project fails